On the coverage of electroweak-inos within the pMSSM with SModelS -- a comparison with the ATLAS pMSSM study: Setup of the analysis

 After all this data preparation, we are left with 8\,953 scan points, for which we want to compare constraints from \smodels to the ``official'' ones from ATLAS.
 To this end, we use \smodels~v3.0.0 with the following settings (only the most relevant entries in the {\tt parameters.ini} file are listed):

 Specifically, we run \smodels with a {\tt sigmacut} of 10$^{-3}$ fb; this defines the minimum signal cross section considered in the decomposition into simplified models.
 We furthermore set the {\tt minmassgap} parameter to 10 GeV to achieve a good coverage of higgsino LSP scenarios~\cite{Altakach:2023tsd}.
+Also note that we set {\tt combineSRs = True}, so the signal regions of an analysis are combined whenever a statistical model or covariance matrix is available.

 The output of \smodels provides $r$-values for each result in the database.
-These $r$-values are inversely proportional to the upper limit at $95\%$ confidence level on the signal strength $\mu_{95}$ of a specific BSM signal ($r\equiv 1/\mu_{95}$).
+These $r$-values are inversely proportional to $\mu_{95}$, defined as the $95\%$ confidence level upper limit on the signal strength of a specific BSM signal ($r\equiv 1/\mu_{95}$).
 For a given point, we refer to the most sensitive analysis as the one which gives the highest {\it expected} $r$-value, $\rexp$.
 The point is then excluded if the corresponding {\it observed} $r$-value is at least 1, $\robs\geq 1$.
 Note that this approach is statistically more sound than considering simply the most constraining analysis (the one with the highest $\robs$), and it is also the approach used in the ATLAS study~\cite{ATLAS:2024qmx}.
 When statistically combining analyses, we will determine the set of approximately uncorrelated analyses that gives the highest total sensitivity, i.e.\ the highest $\rexpComb$.
 This will be explained in more detail in Section~\ref{sec:combination}.